abatgali/F1_I211_Project/README.md

 ## I211 - Information Infrastructure II
 ### Project Group 3

-Covers 2022 season's details and lets user pick their favorite drivers to create their own fantasy F1 team
+Covers 2022 F1 season's details and lets user pick their favorite drivers and one constructor to create their own fantasy F1 team.

 Functionality:
 - Homepage displaying teams, cars and drivers